davidn000/luaflow/README.md

 ## About

-I didin't like any of the existing frameworks so this project is my attempt at brining lua into web programming.
+Luaflow is a web framework for Lua that revolves around an object orientated building process designed for agile development.
 Currently I'm using apache2's built in module 'mod_lua'.
 This module allows the server to parse lua files.
 You can enable this module by adding ``LoadModule lua_module modules/mod_lua.so`` to your ``httpd.conf`` file for apache2.

 - XAMPP httpd.conf: xampp/apache/conf/httpd.conf